cdillon/setmore-appointments/readme.txt

 *This plugin is offered by [WP Mission](https://www.wpmission.com).
 We have no affiliation with Setmore Appointments and provide no technical support for their service.*

-We do, however, provide lifetime support for this plugin, including free help getting the "Book Appointment" button to match your theme.

 This plugin can *leave no trace!* If you delete the plugin, all settings will be removed from the database.
-Guaranteed.
 However, simply deactivating it will leave your settings in place, as expected.

-= Recommended =

-* [Simple Custom CSS](https://wordpress.org/plugins/simple-custom-css/) for quick CSS tweaks.
-* [Wider Admin Menu](http://wordpress.org/plugins/wider-admin-menu/) lets your admin menu b r e a t h e.

 = Translations =

 * Spanish (es_ES) - Richy Canello

-Did you know you can help by [translating phrases here](https://translate.wordpress.org/projects/wp-plugins/setmore-plus)?
-Even just a few phrases would help.

 == Installation ==